BrekiTomasson/laravel-tagged-cache/README.md

   class is all about, which `TimeSpan` doesn't necessarily feel like.
 - Does `TimeSpan` really have to be an `Enum`?
 Feels like most of what I'm doing there can be done with just a normal class, and maybe even in a better way than currently.
+- Add ability to flush model caches on **any** change, not just to attributes listed in overridden method.

 # Copyright / License